lucamuscat/pytest-perfetto/README.md

 visualized using the [perfetto UI](https://perfetto.dev/), or chrome's builtin trace visualizer [about:tracing](about:tracing).

+Perfsephone integrates well with CI/CD pipelines by generating json files which may be consumed at a later time.

 ![A perfsephone generated trace file of FastAPI's test suite, visualized using ui.perfetto.dev](images/image.png) *A perfsephone generated trace file of FastAPI's test suite, visualized using ui.perfetto.dev*